onagano-rh/ejb-remote-security/README.md

 `mvn exec:exec` will find `./target/classes/jboss-ejb-client.properties`
 for the connecting informantion like username and password.
-Edit this file, not the one in `./src/main/resources` for a temporary change.
+Edit this file for a temporary change, not the one in `./src/main/resources`.

 How to add users